 Considered as the most significant sartorial events of the year, the annual Met Gala never fails to excite fashion aficionados.
 And the excitement is already palpable as the theme for Met Gala 2020 has been revealed.
 But before we tell you about the theme for the event which will be held next year, let’s talk about what the Met Gala stands for and why it’s held every year.

 The event is essentially a fundraiser dedicated to New York City’s Metropolitan Museum of Art’s Costume Institute, formally named The Anna Wintour Costume Center, in homage to the American Vogue‘s editor-in-chief, who has been a chair member of the museum’s gala since 1995.
-However, 2020 is a milestone for the institute as it celebrates its 150th anniversary with a series of exhibitions, many of which will showcase masterworks from their collections.
+However,the coming year serves to be a milestone for the institute as it celebrates its 150th anniversary.

 The Met Gala, which is held on the first Monday of May every year, also marks the opening night of the institute’s annual fashion exhibit and sets a theme for invitees to dress accordingly.